jenkin/pbs/README.md

 **NOTE** If there's a minified version of the file, bundle.min.js, that file will be always used instead of bundle.js.

+### Using an external CSS file

+Since pbs >= 2.3.0, pbs will check for an external CSS file named *bundle.css* or *bundle.min.css*.
+If any of those files exist, then, they will be added at the top of your template (like you have been doing so far with your projects).

+**NOTE** If there's a minified version of the file, bundle.min.css, that file will be always used instead of bundle.css.

 ### Auto-updating while developing a PYBOSSA project

 At some point you will end up running lots of pbs update_project commands, as